skur42/master-blaster/README.md

 ## Performance Optimization

 Used Chrome DevTools to analyze which components are rendered.
+The page load time is under 2 seconds (Calculated using a chrome tool).

 ## Webpack Build Analyzer